 I have a rule of thumb for reading labels: if I can’t pronounce it, I’m not buying it.
 Also, sugar hides under many different names on food labels.
 You can find a more detailed information about sugar here.
 Also, always check the nutrition facts section of the product label to identify the actual sugar content.
 Just a few grams of sugar isn’t so bad, but 25 grams of sugar is a bit of a problem.

-I’ve compiled a half-page-sized printable list of simple everyday ingredients that I’ve replaced in my kitchen, along with the healthier replacements for each.
+These are simple, everyday ingredients that I’ve replaced in my kitchen.
 So, every time you reach for one of those regular ingredients in the grocery isle, reach for the healthier ones instead.
-Also included in this printable guide, is a list of “other names for sugar,” so that when you’re reading your labels, you can remember which names are disguised as sugar.
+Also included is my Weekly Meal planning chart to plan out meals ahead of time.

 You’ll also get some future guidance on how to shop healthier on a budget, what labels to look for when shopping, and what mistakes to avoid when switching to an all-natural lifestyle.